 Special events and concerts take place at Humpback Rocks (Milepost 5.8), Roanoke Mountain Picnic Area (Milepost 120.4), and Mabry Mill (Milepost 176).
-Scheuldes are posted on the webpage for each location.
+Schedules are posted on the calendar of events.

 The Blue Ridge Music Center at Milepost 213 celebrates the music and musicians of the Blue Ridge.
 The Music Center includes an outdoor amphitheater, an indoor interpretive center/theater, and The Roots of American Music, a free interactive exhibition highlighting the historical significance of the region's music.
 Go to the Blue Ridge Music Center concert schedule to find out who is playing.